Mateus2314/entenda-fatura-energia/docs/scopo/07_data_models.md

 **Attributes:**
 - `userId` (UUID) - Foreign key to User, also primary key
-- `fullName` (String) - Complete name
-- `phone` (String) - Phone number, required
-- `companyName` (String) - Business name
+- `company` (String) - Company name
 - `cnpj` (String) - Brazilian company ID, unique
-- `companyLogoUrl` (String) - S3/storage URL for logo
+- `registrationNumber` (String) - Professional registration number (CREA, etc.)
-- `businessAddress` (String) - Complete address
+- `address` (String) - Complete business address
-- `professionalLicense` (String) - Engineering license number, optional

 **Relationships:**
+- **One-to-Many with BillsData** - A consultant can manage multiple electricity bills for their clients
-- Many-to-Many with Client (through ClientConsultantRelation)
+- Many-to-Many with Client (through ClientConsultantRelation) - A consultant can have multiple clients
-- One-to-Many with BillsData (for client bills they manage)

 **Validations:**
-- CNPJ: Valid format, unique, 14 digits
-- CompanyName: Required, min 3 chars, max 255 chars
+- Company: Required, min 3 chars, max 255 chars
-- Phone: Required, valid format
+- CNPJ: Required, valid format (14 digits), unique
+- RegistrationNumber: Optional, max 50 chars
+- Address: Required, max 500 chars

 **Business Rules:**
 - Can manage multiple clients
+- Can view bills of clients they're associated with
-- Can generate branded reports
+- Can generate branded reports with company information
 - Cannot see other consultants' clients
+- CNPJ must be valid (check digit validation)
+- Bills managed by consultant are associated with the consultant for tracking

 ---